ShamrockCircuits/KiCad_Component_DB/README.md

 - 100nH 2.90x2.90 4A: **IND-001-1002**

 ## Connectors / CNT
-Last four digits will be encoded as follows.
-The **first digit** signifies the pin gender.
+The **first digit** signifies the gender (and possibly extend this to type in the future) of connector.
 - 0 - Female
 - 1 - Male
-- 2 - Genderless
+- 2 - Genderless (ex USB)
 - 3 - Hermaphrodite
 - 4 - PCB Footprint
  <br>*from a layout perspective the connector is just a footprint w/o a part, some programming headers for example*

+The **second digit** signifies the direction of the connection.
+- 0 - Horizontal
-- 5...
-9 - Others
+- 1 - Vertical

+The **third and fourth digits** represent the pin count, including any mechanical connections.
+- 99 - Number of "connections" made to the PCB.

+Example of the encoding scheme.
+- Vertical Male DB9: **CNT-000-1109**
+- Vertical Male DB12: **CNT-000-1112**
+- Jellybean 2pin header: **CNT-001-1102**

-## Symbols & Footprints
+# Symbols & Footprints
 Since the same symbol/footprint might be reused by several IPNs, the symbol/footprint **name should not contain any IPN data**.
 Instead we will use **generic sequential numbering**.
 For example the first diode symbol will be `SYM-DIO-0000`, the next would be **SYM-DIO-0001**.
 Details about the symbol can be stored in the meta data of the symbol.

 Similarly footprint names will be generated sequentially, starting with `FTP-DIO-0000`.